ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Content-Digest: sha-256=...
 ~~~

+The client instance can not request to alter the access rights
+associated with the access token during a rotation request.
+To get an access token with different
+access rights for this grant request, the client instance has to call the [continuation API's update](#continue-modify)
+functionality to get a new access token.
+The client instance can also create a new grant request
+with the required access rights.

 The AS validates that the token presented is associated with the management
 URI, that the AS issued the token to the given client instance, and that
 the presented key is appropriate to the token.

-Note that in many cases, the access token will have expired for regular use.
+Note that in many cases, the access token will have expired for regular use at an RS.
 To facilitate
 token rotation, the AS SHOULD honor the rotation request of the expired access token
 since it is likely that the client instance is attempting to
 refresh the expired token.
 To support this, the AS MAY allow a longer lifetime for
 token management compared to its use at an RS.
 An AS MUST NOT
-honor a rotation request for an access token that has been revoked or otherwise disabled.
+honor a rotation request for an access token that has been explicitly revoked or otherwise disabled.

 If the token is validated and the key is appropriate for the
-request, the AS MUST invalidate the current access token associated
+request, the AS MUST invalidate the current access token value associated
 with this URI, if possible.
 Note that stateless access tokens can make proactive
 revocation difficult within a system, see {{security-stateless-tokens}}.

-The AS responds with an HTTP 200 with a JSON body consisting of the rotated access token
+For successful rotations, the AS responds with an HTTP 200 with a JSON body consisting of the rotated access token
 in the `access_token` field described in {{response-token-single}}.
 The value of the
 access token MUST NOT be the same as the current value of the access
 token used to access the management API.
 The response MUST include an